JugieNoob/V-Slice-Healthbar-Plus/.github/ISSUE_TEMPLATE/bug-report.md

----
 name: Bug Report
 about: Please describe your issue and fill out all the required fields.
 title: 'Bug Report:'
 labels: bug
 assignees: JugieNoob

----

-- [ ] I have tested this bug without any other mods installed.
-- [ ] I have checked that this bug hasn't been reported.
-- [ ] I have properly titled my issue.

 body:
 - type: input
     attributes: